BlueHarper/AI-UnstableREM/README.md

 ---

 ## 📄 License
-MIT
+Apache 2.0

-- Attribution is required to Harplume
+- Attribution is required to Harplume/Blueharper, and haroharper on Roblox
 - Free to use